marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

   <a href="/assets/2022-03-07/lib1.stories-storybook.png"><img title="updated lib1 serving storybook" style="box-shadow: 3px 3px 5px rgba(0, 0, 0, .7);" src="/assets/2022-03-07/lib1.stories-storybook.png" /></a>
 </div>

 Notice the absence of cards which we saw in the image above as this story is just for 'lib1', and `CardComponent` is in 'lib2'.
-This fashion of development, isolating component's to its own environment for testing, is the essence of [Component Driven](https://www.componentdriven.org/) development.
+This fashion of development, isolating components to their own environment for testing, is the essence of [Component Driven](https://www.componentdriven.org/) development.

 To view this section's commit: [0075f1ad](https://github.com/marckassay/angular-tailwind-storybook-nx/commit/0075f1ad9ee0dda27be27b857db4e27f444b0678).